 Elam: We’ve done the research.
 You know, there have been efforts for over a hundred years to get some kind of men’s movement off the ground.
-And every one of them has failed because of the concerns over mainstream sensibilities, uh, being presented to people with button-down collars and, uh, in good, proper society who promptly hear you out and say, ‘That’s really nice.
+And every one of them has failed because of the concerns over mainstream sensibilities being presented to people with button-down collars and in good, proper society who promptly hear you out and say, ‘That’s really nice.
 Now go on about your way.
 We’ll get back to business as usual.’

 I think it’s important that we have alternatives to things like A Voice for Men.
 A Voice for Men is considered a radical organization even though we’re not.
-We’re very…actually quite moderate.
-Uh, but we do need people out here stirring shit, and causing problems.
-A big part of the solution is that these fascists, and I, I agree with you —
+We’re very… actually quite moderate.
+But we do need people out here stirring shit, and causing problems.
+A big part of the solution is that these fascists, and I agree with you —

 Audience Member: I actually use the term ‘pre-fascist’.
 It just softens it, and it’s a little more accurate ’cause we’re not really at a fascist place, but they’re taking us there.

 Elam: Well if you’re in a family court you’re in a fascist place, but if you haven’t made it yet you’re pre-fascist.
-Um, if you’re, if you’re suffering a false accusation on a college camp…campus either in this country or the United States you’re in a fascist system.
+If you’re suffering a false accusation on a college campus either in this country or the United States you’re in a fascist system.
 There’s no doubt about it.
 Your life will be turned around by that fascism.

 Audience Member: Yes.